crdant/bootstrap/README.md

 ## Coming soon

-1. Tie PCF to LDAP
-1. Credhub instead of Vault.
+1. Use the Credhub created by `bbl` instead of deploying/managing vault.
 1. Windows in PCF and concourse
 1. PCF tile support
 1. Split working directory from script directory to simplify having local changes